Beth Brant: Career

-Beth Brant was born to write and was almost immediately recognized for her talents.
-She was published the first year she began officially writing.
-She was recognized by 1983 editors Adrienne Rich and Michelle Cliff from the lesbian periodical Sinister Wisdom who asked Brant to edit a collection of Native American woman's writing.
+Beth Brant was published the first year she began officially writing.
+She was recognized by 1983 editors Adrienne Rich and Michelle Cliff from the lesbian periodical Sinister Wisdom, who asked Brant to edit a collection of Indigenous women's writing.
 This developed into A Gathering of Spirit (1988) where it, at first, was published in 1984 in Sinister Wisdom and then was reissued as a book many times.
-It was the first anthology of Native American's women writing edited by another Native American woman.
+It was the first anthology of Indigenous women's writing edited by an Indigenous woman.

 Her success continued with publication of Mohawk Trail in 1985.
 This is a collection of short stories, poems, and creative nonfiction.
 Then, she continued the momentum in 1991 with Food and Spirits.
 Her fiction embraces the themes of racism, colonialism, abuse, love, community, and what it means to be Native.
 Writing as Witness: Essays and Talk, Brant's volume of essays, was published in 1994.
 The essays covered a range of subjects regarding the writer's craft and its meaning.
 In 2003, Brant continued with her second collection of essays called Testimony from the Faithful.

-Brant embraced her connection with her Native Mohawk people while working on Testimony from the Faithful, and pursued her oral history as well.
-She edited a series of autobiographical stories told by the Elders of the Tyendinaga Mohawk territory.
+Brant embraced her connection with other Mohawk people while working on Testimony from the Faithful, and pursued her oral history as well.
+She edited a series of autobiographical stories told by the elders of the Tyendinaga Mohawk territory.
 This was called I'll Sing 'Till the Day I Die: Conversations with Tyendinaga Elders and was published in 1995.
-The project preserved the knowledge and wisdom through their stories.
 This made a scholarly contribution to the continued growing of Aboriginal oral history.
 A year after, Brant and Sandra Laronde published a co-edited issue of the annual journal Native Women in the Arts, called Sweetgrass Grows All Around Her.
 Brant's writing continued to be published in anthologies and periodicals, particularly focused on Native, feminist, and lesbian perspectives.